We are Ontario’s independent energy regulator, and a major part of what we do is consumer protection. To do this we:

 - Clamping down on energy companies that don’t follow our rules

 Unable to resolve an issue with your energy company?
-We want to hear from you if you have experienced behavior that you consider unfair or unreasonable by an energy company that we license.
-You can submit your complaint online, now.
+We want to hear from you if you have experienced behaviour that you consider unfair or unreasonable by an energy company that we license.

 Stronger legislation to protect you